"Worry Papers" - A Metaphor for an Anxiety Attack

 I really wonder why I come here and do this instead of going to bed when I'm so tired I can hardly see straight.
 Maybe because it's meaningful and productive, but also at the same time, it helps me.
 I wish I could go to bed.
 I need some good sleep.

 Mania has hung around because of these dang steroids now for about a week.
 Before that, I was manic because of the steroid shot.
 And before I became manic due to the steroidal drug intervention, I was extremely depressed and pretty sick.
-Add to those things, within the past 6 weeks, both of my parents have been hospitalized with late night ER visits to kick them off and I also went out of state for a fun but hectic vacation.
+Add to those things, within the past 6 weeks, both of my parents have been hospitalized with late night ER visits and I also went out of state for a fun but hectic vacation.

 I guess I wouldn't be a human being if I wasn't exhausted under those circumstances.
 Anyone would be.
 Even neurotypical people can get insomnia or nervousness with steroids - just not quite to the extent as happens to me.